avargasv/ContribsGH-P-C/PostP-C.md

 all the logic related to the cache, starting with the function `contributorsDetailedFutureWithCache` explained above.

-Now, for the cache-administration auxiliary functions (all of them also defined inside the object `RestServerAux`):
+Now, for the cache-administration auxiliary functions (all of them defined inside the object `RestServerAux` also containing `contributorsDetailedFutureWithCache`):

 - The first function, `saveContributorsToCache`, makes use of the Redis function `lpush` to push inside a list (under the `String` key representing a particular repo) the contributions of each one of the contributors to that